mia-platform/documentation/docs/development_suite/set-up-infrastructure/remove-environment.md

 sidebar_label: Delete an Environment
 ---

-After you have followed the steps needed to remove an environment from your Console project that you can find [here](/development_suite/set-up-infrastructure/runtime-environments.md#remove-an-environment), you are tasked with properly cleaning up your project on your Git provider from the resources and pipelines needed for the deployment on that environment.
+After you have followed the steps needed to remove an environment from your Console project (you can it find [here](/development_suite/set-up-infrastructure/runtime-environments.md#remove-an-environment)), you are tasked with properly cleaning up your project on your Git provider from the resources and pipelines needed for the deployment on that environment.

 ## Cleanup the Pipeline